snakewizardd/llamaDocker/README.md

 If you create a models folder in llama.cpp and start up the Docker service, it will start an API server for you to talk to Llama2 via llama.cpp/examples/server

-The Docker compose build also starts up the rshiny application found in this repo
+The Docker compose build starts up a ttyd service, llama.cpp API, and an rshiny app

-The shinyapp contains controls for all of the API inputs allowed

 app.R
 ![image](https://github.com/snakewizardd/llamaDocker/assets/83378208/e58ae0d9-9152-4380-bd3c-3b75138e56d5)